Julian-Ion/SDP-Group-4/README.md

 pi has the password "alfred"

 pi should be able to connect to either eduroam or hotspot with name "testnet" and password "testnet1"

+Please try not to delete files on the pi directly it can mess stuff up

+if you create files make sure theyre in the /home/pi/SDP-Group-4 directory and then run "bash push.sh" on the terminal in the same directory